mantidproject/documents/Design/ISIS_Imaging/ISIS_Imaging_general.md

 ## Applying a filter
 Applying a filter will bring up a dialogue in which the user has to select on which stack to apply the filter via a dropdown menu, and fill in the required parameters the filter has.

-Any filters should be dynamically registered using a [cli_registrator](https://github.com/mantidproject/isis_imaging/blob/master/isis_imaging/core/algorithms/cli_registrator.py) style approach.
+Any filters should be dynamically registered using the [registrator](https://github.com/mantidproject/isis_imaging/blob/master/isis_imaging/core/algorithms/registrator.py) style approach.
+Filters will have to implement `cli_register` and `gui_register` functions that register them with the command line and graphical interface, respectively, in order to be visible on each of the interfaces.

 Current issues for this section:
 - Dynamic dialogue building